 Living far from the equator.
 SAD appears to be more common among people who live far north or south of the equator.
 This may be due to decreased sunlight during the winter and longer days during the summer months.

-It is important to take signs and symptoms of seasonal affective disorder seriously.
+It is important to take the signs and symptoms of seasonal affective disorder seriously.
 As with other types of depression, SAD can get worse and lead to problems if it’s not treated.
 These can include:

 • Social withdrawal